lunchbag/hugo-blog/content/posts/my-journey-so-far.md

 ## May - First time solo long-term traveling

 Summer was descending upon Asia, which is the last place I want to be at that time due to the humidity and discomfort, so I set off to Europe on a working holiday visa.
-I spent most of my time in France where I was working on improving my French through experiences like [living with a family in the middle of the mountains](https://lunchbag.ca/lunchbag-in-france-living-in-the-mountains/) and [working as a bartender/waitress at a restaurant in rural Burgundy](https://lunchbag.ca/france-dinner-service/) (further reading: [Culture shocks, food & drinks edition](https://lunchbag.ca/lunchbag-in-france-culture-shocks-food-drinks-edition/)).
+I spent most of my time in France where I was working on improving my French through experiences like [living with a family in the middle of the mountains](https://lunchbag.ca/lunchbag-in-france-living-in-the-mountains/) and [working as a bartender/waitress at a restaurant in rural Burgundy in exchange for lodging](https://lunchbag.ca/france-dinner-service/) (further reading: [Culture shocks, food & drinks edition](https://lunchbag.ca/lunchbag-in-france-culture-shocks-food-drinks-edition/)).

 I stayed for weeks in both Paris and Lyon and fell in love with both cities.